 Wish on a Shooting Star

+STEAM projects for summer don’t always have to be done in the sun.
 Summer is a great time for star gazing – and meteor watching.
 The Perseid meteor showers are the perfect time to do some night sky viewing.
-In 2020, the best time to view the Perseid meteor showersis late evening to dawn on August 11 and 12.
+In 2021, the best time to view the Perseid meteor showers is late evening to dawn between August 11th and August 12th.

 Even though warmer evening temperatures make waiting and watching outside much more enjoyable than winter sky viewing, it can still be cool, so cozy up in a sleeping bag and have a warm drink handy.
 Lawn chairs can make waiting more comfortable.